 ITC members include single institutions and multi-campus districts; regional and statewide systems of community, technical and two-year colleges; for-profit organizations; four-year institutions; and, non-profit organizations that are interested or involved in instructional telecommunications.

-ITC offers institutional and corporate memberships.
-The institutional membership rate is $450 per year.
+ITC offers several levels of membership for colleges, universities and non-profit organizations and corporate sponsorship opportunities.
+The institutional membership rate is $495 per year.
 Institutional memberships are available to single or district community, technical, or two-year colleges; four-year institutions, or non-profit organizations.
 A designated contact is the voting representative and distributes the member benefits across his or her institution.
-The corporate membership rate is $750 per year.
-Corporate memberships are available to for-profit organizations.
-This membership is non-voting, but members receive all other ITC benefits and discounts.

 ITC 2013-16 Strategic Planning Document